menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   View and manage DHCP pools.

   Add Pool
     Creates an address pool for the selected scope.
-Complete the From and To fields in the dialog box, typing the range of addresses to be included in the pool.
+Fill in the :guilabel:`From` and :guilabel:`To` fields in the dialog box, typing the range of addresses to be included in the pool.
 Both of these fields default to the first available address in the range.
 If this is a split scope (a scope that exists on more than one server) and the address pool overlaps a warning message displays.

   Edit Address Pool
-    To edit an existing pool, select it and from the ellipsis menu select :guilabel:`Edit`.
+    To edit an existing pool, select it, and then select :guilabel:`Edit` on the **Row menu (...)** .

   Delete Address Pool(s)
-    To delete an existing pool, select it and from the ellipsis menu select :guilabel:`Delete`.
+    To delete an existing pool, select it, and then select :guilabel:`Delete` on the **Row menu (...)**.

   Create Exclusion
     *MS DHCP only*.
 Allows you to exclude a single IP Address or an entire range of addresses from being used.
 You can only exclude addresses that are already part of an address pool.
 To create an exclusion, specify the From and To IP Addresses.
 All the addresses between and including the ones entered will be excluded.

   Edit Exclusion
-    *MS DHCP only.* To edit an exclusion, select it and from the ellipsis menu select :guilabel:`Edit`.
+    *MS DHCP only.* To edit an exclusion, select it, and then select :guilabel:`Edit` on the **Row menu (...)**.

   Delete Excluded Range(s)
-    *MS DHCP only.* To delete an exclusion, select it and from the ellipsis menu select :guilabel:`Delete`.
+    *MS DHCP only.* To delete an exclusion, select it, and then select :guilabel:`Delete` on the **Row menu (...)**.

 DHCP actions for IP addresses
 """""""""""""""""""""""""""""

-Open a DHCP scope (by double clicking it in the grid, selecting :guilabel:`Open network` from the ellipsis menu, or using :menuselection:`Actions --> Open network`) to view the IP addresses it contains.
+To view the IP addresses a DHCP scope contains, double click the scope the grid, select :guilabel:`Open network` on the **Row menu (...)**, or the :guilabel:`Action` menu.

 Create DNS record
   Creates an A record from the selected IP address.
 See :ref:`webapp-create-dns-record`.